Unlock Your Half‑Marathon Potential: Structured Plans, Real‑Time Guidance, and the Power of a Personal Coaching App

 Turning insight into action: a simple, self‑coached workout you can try today

-1. Determine your easy‑pace zone – run a 5‑km time trial, note the average pace, then multiply by 1.10.
-This is your easy zone.
+1. Calculate your easy‑pace band – complete a 5‑km time trial, record the average pace, then add 10 % to that figure.
+That’s your easy zone.

-2. Set a personalised half‑marathon pace – take your recent race time (or a goal time) and divide the distance by 21.1 km (or 13.1 mi).
-Adjust the result by +5 % to allow for training variability.
+2. Figure out your half‑marathon race pace – take a recent race result (or target time) and divide by 21.1 km (or 13.1 mi).
+Then increase that pace by 5 % to account for training conditions and variability.

-• 1 km easy warm‑up, staying in the easy zone.
+• 1 km at easy pace, staying fully in the easy zone.

 Why the little extras matter